kerryguard/mommafinds/_posts/2019-03-24-how-to-survive-the-weekends.md

 ## How To Survive The Dreaded Weekends

-You know your parent when you chose sleep over a shower,
+You know you're parent when you chose sleep over a shower,

 When all your meals are cold,